 Stephanie Rogers at the Entocycle Lab

-In the face of the rising global demand for food and many sources linking deforestation of the Amazon to the culture of soybeans Rainforest, we look at the future of nutrition.
-According to some, science is our best pathway to confronting these challenges and the biotechnology is booming.
+In the face of the rising global demand for food and many sources linking deforestation of the Amazon to the cultivation of soy, we look at the future of nutrition.
+According to some, science is our best pathway to confront these challenges and the biotechnology industry is booming.

 This week, we caught up with one of our new partners – a leading light in sustainable biotechnology.
 Find out how Entocycle’s innovative business model can help solve some of the world’s most critical issues in our interview below with scientist, Stephanie Rogers.